Windows Ultimate Booster

 Windows Ultimate Booster is a rogue antivirus program, which indicates various non existent security threats in order to scare PC users into believing that their computers are infected with high-risk malware.
-The main purpose of this malicious behaviour is to sell a license key for this fake antivirus program.
+The main purpose of this malicious behavior is to sell a license key for this fake antivirus program.
 PC users should be aware that paying for the full version of Windows Ultimate Booster is equivalent to sending their money to cyber criminals - they will lose their money and their computers will remain infected with this bogus software.
 After successful infiltration, this rogue program modifies the registry entries of an infected operating system, disables execution of installed software (including Internet browsers), blocks the Task Manager, and configures itself to start automatically on each system Startup.

 This fake security scanner originates from a family of fake antivirus programs called FakeVimes.
 Commonly, cyber criminals responsible for creating such rogue programs use fake online security scanners in order to trick PC users into downloading their bogus software.
 Fake online security scanners are malicious pop-up ads, which mimic the detection of security infections and offer installation of security software, supposedly to eliminate them.
 Other known infiltration methods are infected email messages, malicious websites, and P2P networks.
 Do not trust Windows Ultimate Booster - it is a scam.